keonik/dev-portfolio/content/blog/using-tailwind-with-gatsby.md

     code src/pages/index.tsx
 ```

-To quickly test if it is working lets apply a background color to an element
+To quickly test if it is working let's apply a background color to an element

 ```tsx
 const IndexPage = ({ data }) => {